chkgk/otree_manager_docs/user.rst

 Detail View
 ^^^^^^^^^^^
 This is the main management screen for your oTree installation.
 It gives you all the details on its status and its configuration.
-The screen also provides access to all management features, including setting the oTree admin password, resetting the database, and configuring the lobby feature.
+The screen also provides access to all management features, including setting the oTree admin password, resetting the database, and configuring the Lobby feature.

 Multiple folding sections make up the biggest part of the detail box.
 Depending on the state of the instance, different sections will open by default.